Control Surfaces and how to use them

 Live's native Control Surface feature overcomes this by using MIDI Remote Scripts.
 These are, in their most basic form, a set of pre-defined MIDI mappings.
 In more advanced forms, these scripts allow for far more control than conventional MIDI mappings - Push is a perfect example of this.

-You can disable these Control Surface functions should you prefer to use your own MIDI mappings, as explained below.
+Should you prefer to use your own MIDI mappings, you can disable these Control Surface functions as explained here.

 Natively supported or third-party?